yazhou2019/BNTR/experiments/Supp/Figure S6-S7/readme.md

-The data preprocessing
+The ADNI data is preprocessed by the following steps.
 - Step 1: run read_data_1.R
 - Step 2: run read_data_2.R

-Then, you will obtain the data which can be used by BroadcasTR and TLR-rescaled.
+Then, you will obtain the data that can be used by BroadcasTR and TLR-rescaled.